eclipse-hawkbit/hawkbit/CONTRIBUTING.md

 ### Utility library usage

-hawkBit has currently both [guava](https://github.com/google/guava) and [Apache commons lang](https://commons.apache.org/proper/commons-lang/) on the classpath in several of its modules.
+hawkBit has currently [Apache commons lang](https://commons.apache.org/proper/commons-lang/) on the classpath in several of its modules.
 However, we see introducing too many utility libraries problematic as we force these as transitive dependencies on hawkBit users.
 We in fact are looking into reducing them in future not adding new ones.

 So we kindly ask contributors: